About Marcia – The Dog Nanny

 You can also see how your pet responds to dog walkers and sitters you have hired and how these individuals treat her.
 Not to be underestimated, having a pet cam can help owners deal with their own separation anxiety.
 After all, you too have to adjust to no longer being with your pets 24/7, and just “seeing” them during the workday can lift their spirits immeasurably.

-The use of dominance and pack theory in explaining dog behavior has come under a great deal of scrutiny as of late.
+Dominance Term Defined The use of dominance and pack theory in explaining dog behavior has come under a great deal of scrutiny as of late.
 The Dog Nanny wishes to inform the dog owning public about the ramifications of a reliance on dominance theory as it relates to understanding dogs, interpreting their behavior, and living harmoniously with our canine companions.

-Contrary to popular thinking, research studies of wolves in their natural habitat demonstrate that wolves are not dominated by an “Alpha Wolf” that is the most aggressive male, or male-female pairing, of the pack.
+Theory and Misconceptions Contrary to popular thinking, research studies of wolves in their natural habitat demonstrate that wolves are not dominated by an “Alpha Wolf” that is the most aggressive male, or male-female pairing, of the pack.
 Rather, they have found that wolf packs are very similar to how human families are organized, and there is little aggression or fights for “dominance.”
 Wolves, whether it be the parents or the cubs of a pack, depend on each other to survive in the wild; consequently, wolves that engage in aggressive behaviors toward each other would inhibit the pack’s ability to survive and flourish.
 While social hierarchies do exist (just as they do among human families) they are not related to aggression in the way it is commonly portrayed (incorrectly) in popular culture.

 As Senior Research Scientist L. David Mech recently wrote regarding his many years of study of wolves, we should “once and for all end the outmoded view of the wolf pack as an aggressive assortment of wolves consistently competing with each other to take over the pack.”
 (Mech, 2008) In addition to our new understanding of wolf behavior, study into canine behavior has found that dogs, while sharing some traits with their wolf cousins, have many more significant differences.
 As a result, the idea that dog behavior can be explained through the application of wolf behavior models is no more relevant than suggesting that chimpanzee behavior can be used to explain human behavior.
 Unfortunately, this idea that dogs are basically “domesticated wolves” living in our homes still persists among dog trainers and behavior counselors, as well as breeders, owners, and the media.
 Although, dogs are descended from an Asian species of Wolf and maintain a 99.99999% DNA sequence.
 Dogs have developed to work with and alongside humans.